jmishev/python_inventory/README.md

 # python_inventory
 Inventory for small shop using python

-Hello, it is a project inspired by real world request of a coworker of mine.
+It is a project inspired by real world request of a coworker of mine.

 The logo is of imaginary company :)